amd-jnovotny/hipBLASLt/docs/how-to/use-logging-heuristics.rst

 .. meta::
    :description: How to use the hipBLASLt logging and heuristic utilities
-   :keywords: hipBLASLt, ROCm, library, API, tool, logging, heuristics
+   :keywords: hipBLASLt, ROCm, library, API, logging, heuristics

 .. _logging-heuristics: